National Days Of India

 This day was chosen as on this day in 1929 when the Declaration of Indian Independence (Purna Swaraj) was proclaimed by the Indian National Congress as opposed to the Dominion status offered by the British Regime.

-Dr. Rajendra Prasad’s started his first term as President of Indian Union and the Constituent Assembly became the Parliament of India under the transitional provisions of the new Constitution.
+Dr. Rajendra Prasad’s started his first term as President of the Indian Union and the Constituent Assembly became the Parliament of India under the transitional provisions of the new Constitution.
 The main celebration for Republic Day takes place in New Delhi at Rajpath, where ceremonious parades take place.

 Suggested Read: National Symbols Of India